Huaxiagnathus (Chinese/Greek for "Chinese jaw"); pronounced HWAX-ee-ag-NATH-us

 Large size; long fingers on hand; probably feathers

-Huaxiagnathus towered over the other "feathered dinosaurs" that have been unearthed in the famous Liaoning quarry in China; at six feet in length, this theropod was significantly larger than more famous feathered kin like Sinosauropteryx and Compsognathus, and had correspondingly longer, more grasping hands.
-As with many other Liaoning discoveries, a near-complete specimen of Huaxiagnathus, lacking only the tail, has been preserved across five large slabs of stone.
+Huaxiagnathus towered over the other "dino-birds" that have been discovered in the famous Liaoning fossil beds of China; at six feet in length, this theropod was significantly larger than more famous feathered kin like Sinosauropteryx and Compsognathus, and had correspondingly longer, more grasping hands.
+As with many Liaoning discoveries, a near-complete specimen of Huaxiagnathus, lacking only the tail, has been found preserved across five large slabs of stone.